-I know this might sound cliché, but I’m pretty sure this homemade version is BETTER than anything you could possibly order from take-out.
+This might sound cliché, but I’m pretty sure this honey garlic chicken is BETTER than anything you could possibly order from take-out.

 Instant Pot Honey Garlic Chicken Recipe

-Details, details, details… let’s talk about why my Instant Pot honey garlic chicken should be on your meal plan this week!
+Let’s talk about why this great chicken recipe should be on your meal plan this week!

-I used skinless boneless chicken thighs from Costco.
+- I used skinless boneless chicken thighs from Costco.
 It comes in a 3-pack and one of those packages weighs just over 2 pounds.
-It’s the perfect amount of chicken to feed my family of four AND have a few lunches leftover.
+It’s the perfect amount of chicken to feed my family of four AND have several lunches leftover.

-Somehow honey + soy sauce + garlic powder + sriacha + ketchup makes a CRAZY GOOD sauce that I simply cannot get enough of.
+Somehow honey + soy sauce + garlic powder + sriracha + ketchup makes a CRAZY GOOD sauce that the family loves.
 Let’s break it down:

-- Honey – Gives just enough sweet and sticky without making you feel like you ate a ton of sugar for dinner.
-I recommend using pasteurized honey (i.e. NOT raw honey) because you’re going to cook it and you’ll lose the benefits of the raw enzymes anyway.
-Save your money and use raw honey for things like elderberry syrup or immune boosting honey garlic or 3-ingredient yogurt popsicles.
+- Honey.
+Gives just enough sweet and sticky without making you feel like you ate a ton of sugar for dinner.
+Use pasteurized honey (i.e. NOT raw honey) because you’re going to cook it and you’ll lose the benefits of the raw enzymes anyway.

-- Soy Sauce – Choose your weapon.
+- Soy Sauce.
 Whether you usually use soy sauce, liquid aminos or coconut aminos, it all works the same.

-- Garlic Powder – I tested this recipe with fresh garlic and you know what?
-It wasn’t nearly as good.
-Not by a long shot!
+- Garlic Powder.
+I tested this recipe with fresh garlic and it wasn’t nearly as good.
 In fact, almost every Instant Pot recipe that I’ve made that calls for fresh garlic, falls flat.
-My non-scientific opinion is that the pressure cooking method doesn’t really allow the garlic to fully blossom in flavor, so note to self for future recipes.
-In the case of our Instant Pot honey garlic chicken recipe though, it works to our advantage.
-We always have granulated garlic in the spice cabinet!
+My non-scientific opinion is that the pressure cooking method doesn’t really allow the garlic to fully blossom in flavor.

-Tips to Getting Instant Pot Honey Garlic Chicken on the Table Faster
+What to serve with Instant Pot Honey Garlic Chicken

 I like to make this Instant Pot honey garlic chicken recipe with brown rice and roasted broccoli.